lizmat/Perl-module-to-Raku-porting-guide/README.md

 For more information, see [Phasers](https://docs.perl6.org/language/phasers).

+Please note that the time when a `BEGIN` phaser is executed in the case of a module, is usually when the module is being *pre-compiled* and installed.
+So do not expect any code of the module to run every time the module is loaded (because it will usually already be pre-compiled).
+If you need to run code everytime the module is loaded, put this in the mainline of the module, or in an `INIT` phaser.

 # lazy lists

 Many functions in Perl 6 have the same name, but return a `Seq`uence rather